 Objective 1.
-Improve Quality of the and Flace Project Performance Measure(s) Department(s) Core PS 1.1.3 Victim Services Response to Crime Victims • Total Crime Victims Served On-scene Crisis Response Police
+Improve Quality of the and race

+Project Performance Measure(s) Department(s)

+Core PS Victim Services Response to Crime Victims • Total Crime Victims Served On-scene Crisis Response Police

+1.1.3 on seeme ensis nesponse

 Victims of crime, including domestic violence, may be of any gender, age, sexual orientation, race, religion or ethnicity.
 Victimization may happen to an individual, family, group or community.
 The impact of crime on an individual victim, their loved ones, and their community depends on a variety of factors, but often crime victimization has significant emotional, psychological, physical, financial, and social consequences.